C++ application programming interface

 Streamer control interface

-Class streamer_control (defined in streamer.hh) is the high-level interface for controlling the RLE-decoder core.
+Class streamer_control (defined in streamer_control.hh and re-exported by streamer.hh) is the high-level interface for controlling the RLE-decoder core.
 Member functions:

 • status(): read the status register (buffer error, done, triggered, armed); these are outputs from the core